-Based on American Community Survey 2013, 5-year data, this map displays Asian and Pacific Island language speaking Limited English Proficient household populations in each block group.
+Based on Census Bureau Data from 2020 Census this map displays Asian and Pacific Island language speaking Limited English Proficient household populations in each block group.
 The map shows the percentage of Asian and Pacific Island language speaking LEP household population within each block group to the household population of that block group.
-Asian and Pacific Island languages include Chinese; Korean; Japanese; Vietnamese; Hmong; Khmer; Lao; Thai; Tagalog or Pilipino; the Dravidian languages of India, such as Telugu, Tamil, and Malayalam; and other languages of Asia and the Pacific, including the Philippine, Polynesian, and Micronesian languages.
+Asian and Pacific Island languages include Chinese; Korean; Japanese; Vietnamese; Hmong; Khmer;

+Lao; Thai; Tagalog or Pilipino; the Dravidian languages of India, such as Telugu, Tamil, and Malayalam; and other languages of Asia and the Pacific, including the Philippine, Polynesian, and Micronesian languages.